hoprnet/uhttp-docker/README.md

-# uhttp docker setup
+# uHTTP exit gateway

-This repository contains the artifacts needed to deploy uHTTP using docker compose
+This repository contains the artifacts needed to deploy uHTTP alongside hoprd and hopr-admin using docker compose.

 ## Requirements